Written by: Greg Ellifritz

-Every jurisdiction likely handles this problem differently, but we have a protocol where I work (in Ohio) to handle this very issue.
+Every jurisdiction likely handles this problem differently, but we have a protocol where I worked (in Ohio) to handle this very issue.

 Our squads all carry lockable hard sided pistol cases.
 If a patient is carrying a gun, a police officer is called to the scene.
 The cop clears the gun and locks it in the case.
-If the patient is conscious, they can give us the name of a trusted friend or family member and we will deliver the box to them.
-If the patient is unconscious, we take the gun and hold it at the police station for safekeeping.
+If the patient is conscious, they can give the officer the name of a trusted friend or family member and the cops will deliver the box to them.
+If the patient is unconscious, police take the gun and hold it at the police station for safekeeping.
 The patient or his designee can pick up the gun anytime.